-The campground area is a 16 acre forest with hiking trails and access to the Opequon Creek.
+The campground area is a 16 acre forest with hiking trails, a tomahawk throwing range and access to the Opequon Creek.
 The Chapter currently has three campsites.
 The Main (or Lower) campground contains two permanent firepits, four tent pads, a shelter, picnic tables and room for another 80-100 people to camp with tents or hammocks.
 The Prater Outpost is a completely primitive site and a 1/4 mile hike through the forest with a dedicated hammock camping area and meadow.
-The NEW Opequon creek campsite is on the Opequon creek and not far from the well and main campground.
+The NEW R Dino campsite is on the Opequon creek and not far from the well and main campground.

 Main Campground (Lower Campground)